On this page

 Paying off the mortgage can be a good strategy, especially where it increases the amount of Age Pension you are entitled to.
 That’s because it turns an assessable asset (super) into a non-assessable asset (your family home).

 Where it’s not so good is the loss of potential retirement income.
-Take the example of a single woman who plans to retire this financial year when she turns 66.
-She has $300,000 in super which would give her income of $35,222 a year including the Age Pension until age 90.
-If she spends $100,000 of her super balance to repay her mortgage, she will end up with income of $32,197 a year until age 90, a difference of over $3,000 a year.
-You can do your own sums with the MoneySmart retirement planner.
+Take the example of a single woman who plans to retire this financial year when she turns 67.
+She has $300,000 in super, which would give her income of $50,534 per year including the Age Pension until age 92.
+If she spends $100,000 of her super balance to repay her mortgage, she will end up with income of $44,948 per year until age 92, a difference of over $5,500 per year.
+You can do your own sums with the Moneysmart retirement planner.

-The emotional benefit of being debt-free should not be overlooked.
-But if the lost income would cause financial hardship, it may be better to work a little longer to pay down your debts and grow your super.
+The emotional benefit of being debt free should also not be overlooked.
+But if the lost income would cause financial hardship, working a little longer to pay down your debts and grow your super may be worth considering.